 - Optional: salt, honey, herbs, cinnamon, etc. (to make gourmet butter)

-- Open the jar and carefully pour out the buttermilk.
+5. Open the jar and carefully pour out the buttermilk.
 You can save it for baking later.
+You may want to use a spoon to make sure the butter doesn’t slide out.

 My kids certainly enjoyed making their own butter.
 After all, they got to shake a jar as hard as they wanted and whichever way they wanted.
 They were amazed how heavy cream turned into whipped cream, then turned into butter and buttermilk.